 The virtual receptionist enables customers to dial a specific extension if they’re familiar with your company and want to bypass a ring group.
 Helpfully, you can have different messages play depending on whether a call comes in during or after business hours.

 Unfortunately, some features that many small businesses would consider essential are restricted to Pro users.
 For instance, you cannot place calls from your computer without the desktop app, which is only available with a Pro subscription.
 You also need a Pro subscription to record calls or to read transcripts of your voicemail messages.
+Maybe more fortunately, as we’ve already touched upon, is the fact that upgrading between the three tiers of subscription only costs an additional $5 each, which is respectably low.

 Ooma Office falls severely short of the mark when it comes to reporting and integration.
 This VoIP service doesn’t have a dedicated administration dashboard, and there is no way to track call volume or duration.
 In fact, you can’t easily see how many calls have been placed to a specific employee or ring group.
+For a small business or a startup, this might not be a key priority, but as things start to grow, gathering analytics will prove to be vital.

 Ooma Office VoIP: interface and in use